clestial/EduAdmin-WordPress/readme.md

 - add: Ability to view schedule of a programme
 - chg: Bugfix where confirmation emails weren't sent for multiple participant bookings
 - chg: Bugfix for 2 column detail template
+- add: Better error handling when booking a course (At least some handling..)

 ### 2.0.2 ###
 - fix: Adding check for nonces in interest-registration pages